AFFILIATED AND ENDORSED PROGRAMS

 for all industries

 The Mental Health Awareness Training (MHAT) is the first scientifically evaluated workplace mental health training program designed specifically for organizational leaders and managers in North America.
 The MHAT is a 3-hour training program that has been implemented and evaluated in a variety of work contexts, from office environments and secondary education to power plants and field settings.
 The MHAT is designed to provide managers with the knowledge, confidence, and skills to successfully support employee mental health and wellbeing.
 The MHAT is the only manager-focused workplace mental health training to demonstrate a significant ROI.
-This program was developed by Jennifer Dimoff, PhD at Portland State University, and an affiliated faculty member of OHWC.
+This program was developed by Jennifer Dimoff, PhD at the University of Ottawa's Telfer School of Management.

 Peer influence, attitudes, and behaviors in the workplace